Oman travel guide

-Excursions to the desert and mountains can be dangerous unless you are in an adequately equipped 4×4 vehicle.
+Excursions to the desert and mountains can be dangerous unless you are in an adequately equipped 4x4 vehicle.
 Always travel in convoy, take a supply of water and a mobile telephone (or satellite phone) and leave a copy of your travel plans with friends or relatives.
 You should also make sure you’re insured.

-While there have been no successful piracy attacks since May 2012 off the coast of Somalia and in the Gulf of Aden, the threat of piracy related activity and armed robbery in the Gulf of Aden and Indian Ocean remains significant.
+Recent piracy attacks off the coast of Somalia and in the Gulf of Aden, highlight that the threat of piracy related activity and armed robbery in the Gulf of Aden and Indian Ocean remains significant.
 Reports of attacks on local fishing dhows in the area around the Gulf of Aden and Horn of Africa continue.
 The combined threat assessment of the international Naval Counter Piracy Forces remains that all sailing yachts under their own passage should remain out of the designated High Risk Area or face the risk of being hijacked and held hostage for ransom.
 For more information and advice, see our Piracy and armed robbery at sea page.